laravel/nova-docs/4.0/metrics/defining-metrics.md

 ### Manually Building Value Results

-If you are not able to use the included query helpers for building your value metric, you may manually provide the final values to the metric using the `result` and `previous` methods:
+If you are not able to use the included query helpers for building your value metric, you may easily manually provide the final values to the metric using the `result` and `previous` methods, giving you full control over the calculation of these values:

 ```php
 return $this->result(100)->previous(50);